+DRAFT 7/12/2023

-SCHOOL FACILITIES Q05.4 AP.1
+SCHOOL FACILITIES T05.4 AP.1

 Protocols/Procedures for Use of Automated External Defibrillators (AEDs)

 Each school’s emergency plan shall include procedures to be followed in case of a medical emergency, a written cardiac emergency response plan, and a diagram that clearly identifies the location of each AED.
 Procedures for the use and training of AEDs shall be included in the emergency response plan.